 Walnut oil is rich in polyunsaturated fatty acids: 67%; monounsaturated fatty acids: 24% and contains very less amount of saturated fats: 9%.
 Omega-3 fatty acids present in walnut are good for the heart and brain.
 Walnut oil has a relatively short shelf life and can be stored in a refrigerator for up to 3 months.
 Owing to its nutty flavor this oil is good for salad dressings.

 Doing so decreases your risk of high cholesterol and heart disease.

-You must remember one thing pertaining to fats that monounsaturated and polyunsaturated fats are good for your heart, brain and lung’s health.
+You must remember one thing pertaining to fats that monounsaturated and polyunsaturated fats are good for your heart, brain, and lung health.
 A diet rich in these fats is good for health.
-Similarly, saturated fats are bad for your heart, brain and lung’s health.
-A diet high in saturated fat has been linked with elevated cholesterol levels and increased risk for heart disease, so it’s best to limit the use of saturated fat, which is bad for your health.
+Similarly, saturated fats are bad for your heart, brain, and lung health.
+A diet high in saturated fat has been linked with elevated cholesterol levels and an increased risk for heart disease, so it’s best to limit the use of saturated fat, which is bad for your health.
 By now you might have understood which is the best oil for cooking in India.